vosslab/webwork-pg-renderer/README.md

 - No submodules — just copy and go
 - Renderer listens on port `3000`
 - Default render format is `classic`; a random `problemSeed` is generated when none is provided
-- Run `script/smoke.sh` (with the server running) for a quick `/health` + render API check
+- Run `perl script/smoke.pl` (server running) for `/health` + render checks without curl version quirks; `script/smoke.sh` is kept for curl users
-- Alternatively, use `perl script/smoke.pl` for a curl-free smoke test using `Mojo::UserAgent`
 - See `ARCHITECTURE.md` for a walkthrough of the app flow and components

+### Health Check
+`GET /health` returns JSON including mode, status, and detected jQuery/UI versions.
+A `tikzimage` flag verifies `TikZImage.pm` is loadable inside the container.

 ---